 Credentials for your Account must be kept secure at all times.
 You may only create one (1) Account.
 You are not allowed to transfer the Account to another person or to share data relating to your Account with any third parties.
 Should you suspect that your Account or your credentials have been or are being used by a third party you must contact us immediately by using our Contact Information.

 The Services shall be ordered in accordance with the instructions on the Site and the App.

-Your order is an offer to buy from us.
-Our confirmation of your order will take place when we send you an invoice and/or send you a confirmation to your registered email account, at which point a contract will come into existence between you and us.
+Our confirmation of your order will take place when we send you an invoice and/or send you an Order Confirmation, at which point a legally binding contract will come into existence between you and us.

 PocketLaw e-signing feature